 Fiscal stability

-The Lao constitution formally provides property rights, and charges the state with upholding rights to use, transfer and inherit land, and other natural resources – designated as the “national heritage” – “in accordance with the law.”
-This vague formulation is clarified in the revised Land Law (2019), which states more pointedly that land is under the ownership of the national community, with the state – as the community’s representative – managing it in a centralized and uniform manner.
+The Lao constitution formally provides for property rights and charges the state with upholding the rights to use, transfer and inherit land “in accordance with the law.”
+This vague formulation is clarified in the revised Land Law (2019), which states more pointedly that land is owned by the national community, with the state – as the community’s representative – managing it in a centralized and uniform manner.
 This formulation gives the state considerable powers to seize land and determine compensation, particularly over customary and communal lands.
-In urban areas, a land-titling program was initiated in the 1990s with World Bank support, though the expansion of the program to rural areas has been slow.
-False and disputed claims can in theory be resolved in a court of arbitration but are often settled through informal payments to relevant officials.
-According to the World Bank, property registration processes are (at an average of 28 days) considerably faster than the average in East Asia and the Pacific (62 days).

 Property rights